officiallysingh/spring-ai-rest-api-mcp-tools-demo/README.md

 Upload OpenAPI spec file [airline.json](rest-api-mcp-server/src/main/resources/oas/airline.json) for Mock Airline REST server.
 You will get a response [airline-api-tools.json](rest-api-mcp-server/src/main/resources/oas/ailine-api-tools.json) with all the API tools derived from the APIs defined in the OpenAPI spec.
 You can download the response `json` from Swagger response of this API call.

+> [!IMPORTANT]
+> The most complex part is creating input schema for the API tool, which is automatically generated from the OpenAPI spec.

 #### Create API Tools from OpenAPI Spec
 Copy the response from the above API call and pass it in body of following API to create all the API tools at once.